vatax3/GiftManager/README.md

 ## Structure
 - `backend/` – FastAPI app, SQLite DB path configurable with `SQLITE_PATH` (default `/app/data/giftmanager.db`).
 - `frontend/` – React/Vite single-page app.
-API base set via `VITE_API_URL` (defaults to `/api`, assuming the Nginx reverse proxy defined in the Docker image).
+API base set via `VITE_API_URL` (defaults to same-origin when served by the backend).
+- `Dockerfile` – Single image build: builds the frontend, copies the bundle into the backend image, and serves it from FastAPI.
-- `docker-compose.yml` – Builds both images, wires Nginx to the backend on `/api`, and mounts a named volume for the SQLite data.
+- `docker-compose.yml` – One service (`app`) that runs the bundled image and mounts a named volume for SQLite.

+## Admin Login
+Default Admin login is admin/admin

 ## Running locally (no Docker)
 1) Backend: